Grand Forks & Boundary Country Real Estate Blog

 RSS

-The Financial Case for Downsizing: How to Make the Most of Your Home's Equity
+The Financial Case for Downsizing: Making the Most of Your Home's Equity in Boundary Country

 For a lot of homeowners — especially those who've owned their home for a decade or more — the family home is the single largest asset they have.
 And it's an asset that, in many cases, is sitting mostly unlocked.